-2 Febeliec also would like to refer to Elia's own yearly discussions with its clients, both industrial and grid operators, on a.o. load management.
+3 Febeliec also would like to refer to Elia's own yearly discussions with its clients, both industrial and grid operators, on a.o. load management.
 If Febeliec is not mistaken, this yearly process should currently be on-going and results of it should be available in the near future.
-This information
+This information could potentially already provide some first additional aggregated insights in the impact of covid-19, insofar already known by the contacted actors for an on-going crisis.

-(with very little fundamental differences between normalised and non-normalised data, other than that in the data set normalised data on average slightly overestimates real electricity demand), electricity demand dropped very sharply in the aftermath of the 2008 financial crisis (minus 6 TWh or around 7%), which showed a less pronounced reduction in economic activity than can now already be observed by the non-ended cobvid-19 crisis, with a recovery afterwards that still has not reached in 2019 the pre-2008 level (still more than 3,5 TWh down compared to 2008 levels).
+19 crisis, with a recovery afterwards that still has not reached in 2019 the pre-2008 level (still more than 3,5 TWh down compared to 2008 levels).
 Febeliec would thus propose to add two times two new sensitivities.
 A first additional sensitivity set could be to take the impact of the 2008 financial crisis as a proxy (so a drop of 6TWh in overall Belgian electricity demand based on the provided demand data from Elia) and then have two variations on this, one with a V-shaped recovery (as after the financial crisis of 2008, yet also there with even a decade later still electricity demand levels that are several percent lower) and one with a much slower recovery (to mimic a second wave of covid-19 or other effects that could generate additional damage to the economic tissue, with increased ripple-through effects in 2025 and beyond).
 A second sensitivity set would then contain two similar sensitivities, but based on a much more pronounced drop in electricity demand in 2020 (e.g. -10 TWh).
 Febeliec proposes these four additional sensitivities as the current proposed sensitivity based on the NECP of end 2019 does not take into account any scenario with a decrease in electricity demand, a scenario that in any case should be analysed unless one would to consider the covid-19 crisis as irrelevant.